yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Format Painter

-- The Format Painter is a useful tool in Microsoft Excel that allows you to copy formatting from one cell or range of cells and apply it to another cell or range of cells.
+- The Format Painter is a useful tool in Microsoft Excel that allows you to `copy formatting from one cell or range of cells and apply it to another cell or range of cells`.
 - Use Format Painter to quickly apply the same formatting, such as color, font style and size, or border style, to multiple pieces of text or graphics. [^4]

 **Notes:**